Jackie Ryan: Career

 In 1932 Kerry was going for their first four in-a-row to equal Wexford's record.
 The headlines after the game read, "Ryan and Landers switch did the trick".
 This was Ryan's sixth and final All-Ireland medal.

-He also collected his third National League medal in 1932, and won his last Kerry County Championship medal when Rock Street defeated North Kerry by one point in the county final.
-He won his last two major medals in 1933 and 1934 to bring his total of Munster championship medals to nine.
-He had played 39 championship games for Kerry between 1923 and 1934.
+He also collected his third National League medal in 1932 and won his last Kerry County Championship medal when Rock Street defeated North Kerry by one point in the county final.
+He won his last two major medals in 1933 and 1934, bringing his total of Munster Championship medals to nine.
+He played 39 championship games for Kerry between 1923 and 1934.

 Internment

 Ryan was one of a number of Kerrymen interned at the Curragh 1922–1923.

 Mainly a hurler until then, it was there that he honed his Gaelic Football skills.
 On release the ex-internees played two challenge games in early 1924 against the current Kerry team.
 They were defeated 5 points to one in the first game but won the second by four goals and four points to four points.

 He played for Kerry from 1924 until his retirement in 1932.